vukbgit/simplex/README.md

         * after installation, into _TRANSLATIONS_DIR_ English and Italian translations for Simplex core messages are stored
         * translations extraction from relies on Twig templates cache; if your local templates use any user defined Twig filter or function templates cache building will be broken, so you need to:
             * put the Twig filters/functions definitions into a public method of some of your local classes
-            * create one or more files under _private/local/simplex_ named _templates-helpers.php_: if this file exists it sill be automatically included by the translation script
+            * create one or more files under _private/local/simplex_ named _templates-helpers.php_: if this file exists it sill be automatically included by the translation script (there is a draft file _private/local/simplex/bin/templates-helpers.draft.php_)
-            * into the _templates-helpers.php_ fiels call all of the template helpers builder methods
+            * into the _templates-helpers.php_ file call all of the template helpers builder methods
         * when local translations are added run script to update local messages, .po and .mo files are saved into _TRANSLATIONS_DIR_ for every language defined into _private/local/simplex/config/languages.json_:

                 php private/share/packagist/vukbgit/simplex/bin/translations.php update local

         * download .po files, translate with [Poedit](https://poedit.net/) or other similar software
-        * upload resulting .po and .mo fiels back to _TRANSLATIONS_DIR_
+        * upload resulting .po and .mo files back to _TRANSLATIONS_DIR_
     * in case site uses a PHP version different from system one if must be specified the complete path to PHP binary, i.e.

             /opt/php-7.3.5/bin/php private/share/packagist/vukbgit/simplex/bin/translations.php update local